Valve Replacement in Thailand Your guide to cost, top specialists & hospitals

 Is Valve Replacement Safe in Thailand?

-Yes — JCI-accredited hospitals in Thailand meet the same safety, infection-control, and equipment standards as leading cardiac centres in the US, UK, and Australia.
-Operative mortality for isolated aortic valve replacement is 1–3% in experienced centres, consistent with published international figures.
+Yes.
+JCI-accredited hospitals in Thailand meet the same safety, infection-control, and equipment standards as leading cardiac centres in the US, UK, and Australia.
+Death and other serious complications are uncommon for isolated aortic valve replacement (around 1–2% in experienced centres), consistent with published international figures.
 Our partner hospitals use the same prosthetic valve brands and surgical protocols as their Western counterparts.

 How to Reduce Risks Before Surgery